ethereum/go-ethereum/docs/_interface/metrics.md

 ---

 Geth includes a variety of optional metrics that can be reported to the user.
 However, metrics are disabled by default to save on the computational overhead for the average user.
-Users that do see more detailed metrics can enable them using the `--metrics` flag when starting Geth.
+Users that choose to see more detailed metrics can enable them using the `--metrics` flag when starting Geth.
 Some metrics are classed as especially expensive and are only enabled when the `--metrics.expensive` flag is supplied.
 For example, per-packet network traffic data is considered expensive.

 The goal of the Geth metrics system is that - similar to logs - arbitrary metric collections can be added to any part of the code without requiring fancy constructs to analyze them (counter variables, public interfaces, crossing over the APIs, console hooks, etc).
 Instead, metrics should be "updated" whenever and wherever needed and be automatically collected, surfaced through the APIs, queryable and visualizable for analysis.